bestia-dev/deploying_rust_server_and_database/README.md

 ## My webpages and hit_counts

-I already have a hit_counter on my webpages.
+I already have a hit_counter on my web pages.
 I want to replace it with my project webpage_hit_counter.
 I will start with my webpage `bestia.dev` it has 273 hits.
-The old img element were like this:
+The old img element was like this:

 ```html
 <img src="https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fbestia.dev&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false"/>